Greyrat7490/gamma-lang/README.md

-# gore-lang
+# gamma-lang

 > Fun Project to write my own language, to learn Go and to see how a good language would look like for me.
-So it will probably end up like a modern C ... so Go
+So it will probably end up like a modern C

 A statically and strongly typed programming language similar to Go, but with more focus on memory.
 It is more like a mix of C, Go and Rust.
-It is named Gore, because I took everything out of C, Go and Rust I like to write this bloody mess.
-And because it is written in Go...

 * fast
 * easy